plone/training/ttw/ttw-advanced-2.rst

       color: @plone-text-color;
     }

-Then generate the :file:`styles.css` file using :file:`styles.less` and the "Build CSS" button.
+Then generate the :file:`styles.css` file using :file:`styles.less` and the :guilabel:`Build CSS` button.

 Your theme is ready.